-Guidelines for miking snare drums with DPA Microphones.
+Guidelines for miking the snare drum with DPA Microphones.

-If you want the microphone to be out of sight and are tired of fighting mic stands in the jungle of drum stands, you should try the d:vote™ 4099D Instrument Microphone
+is a perfect choice to close mic a snare drum.
+If you want the microphone to be out of sight, the d:vote™ 4099D Instrument Microphone

 has the same quality as the d:dicate™ 2011C, but gives you a supercardioid pickup pattern which will result in even greater separation and detailed pickup.

 Mounting the microphone

 All of the above-mentioned microphones can be placed either on a microphone stand or directly on the snare drum using the appropriate microphone mount.
 The DC4099 Clip for Drum

 is the perfect solution to connect a d:vote™ 4099 to any type of drum.
 Its revolutionary 90° system provides a wide range of mounting options.
 The d:dicate™ 2011C can be mounted on a regular microphone stand or any kind of rim-mounted accessory that fits a standard microphone clip.